 Understanding Overtime Exemptions Under the Fair Labor Standards Act

-Receive sound advice from Pleasanton employment lawyers
+Receive sound advice from Pleasanton legal team

 Whether you are an employee or an employer, it is important that you understand the provisions of the Fair Labor Standards Act (FLSA).
 This federal law regulates who is eligible to receive overtime.
-Garcia & Gurney, ALC has comprehensive knowledge about the FLSA and can advise you on your rights under this law.
+Garcia & Gurney, A Law Corporation has comprehensive knowledge about the FLSA and can advise you on your rights under this law.
 Additionally, if you are facing an employment law dispute arising from an alleged FLSA violation, our experienced employment attorneys can help you obtain a timely resolution.

 Certain classes of employees are exempt from the overtime provisions of the Fair Labor Standards Act.
 Thus, it is vital that employers and employees carefully examine an employee’s specific duties before assuming that the employee is exempt from overtime.
 There are also exemption tests that must be met.